 Primarily to monitor response to pancreatic cancer treatment and to watch for recurrence; sometimes to aid in the diagnosis of pancreatic cancer

 During and/or following pancreatic cancer treatment

-A blood sample drawn from a vein in your arm; sometimes samples of other types of body fluids
+A blood sample drawn from a vein; sometimes a healthcare practitioner will collect samples of other body fluids.

 The CA 19-9 test may be used, along with other tests such as carcinoembryonic antigen (CEA), bilirubin, and/or a liver panel, to help evaluate and monitor a person who has been diagnosed with pancreatic cancer and is undergoing treatment.

 CA 19-9 is used as a tumor marker:

 CA 19-9 can only be used as a tumor marker if the cancer is producing elevated amounts of it.
 Since CA 19-9 is elevated in about 65% of those with bile duct cancer (cholangiocarcinoma), it may be ordered to help evaluate and monitor people with this type of cancer.